-Did the current image we have of witches (pointy hat, broom, cat, cauldron) come from Medieval female Beer Brewers?
+Did our current image of witches (pointy hat, broom, cat, cauldron) come from Medieval female Beer Brewers?
 Did German Witches Brew Beer??
 Were female brewers WITCHES?
-Or were they victims of world-wide hysteria?
-There has been some interesting speculation lately, so I thought I’d share the bits and pieces I found.
-After all, German does have plenty of witch stories… from Grimm’s Fairy Tales to Walpurgisnacht gatherings…many of us have Kitchen Witches to oversee the cooking…. and some of the symbolism makes sense (at least on the surface).
+Or were they victims of worldwide hysteria?
+There has been some interesting speculation lately, so I wanted to share the bits and pieces I found.
+After all, Germany does have plenty of witch stories… from Grimm’s Fairy Tales to Walpurgisnacht gatherings…many of us have Kitchen Witches to oversee the cooking…. and some of the symbolism makes sense (at least on the surface).

-So let’s take a look, and maybe you can decide….
+Let’s take a look, and you can decide…

 A Quick look at Beer History

 Humans have been brewing beer for thousands of years.
-(Granted, the stuff you got from the ancient Egypt, made from dates and pomegranates, was NOTHING like what you get at the local brewery today.)
-Around 3000 years ago the Sumerians “discovered” the link between grains and beer when a bowl of leftover bread dough began to ferment… so they repeated the experiment, and pronounced it good.
-Interestingly enough, the German tribes “discovered” beer in a similar way.
-They crumbled baked bread into crocks of water, and let nature (and yeast) take its course.
-Flash forward to 800 BC, and beer was being stored in amphorae (jugs) near Kulmbach… and tablets recording beer production was found near Trier.
+(Granted, the stuff you got from the ancient Egyptians, made from dates and pomegranates, was NOTHING like what you get at the local brewery today.)
+Around 3000 years ago, the Sumerians “discovered” the link between grains and beer when a bowl of leftover bread dough began to ferment… so they repeated the experiment and pronounced it good.
+Interestingly enough, the German tribes “discovered” beer in a similar way; they crumbled baked bread into crocks of water and let nature (and yeast) take its course.
+Flash forward to 800 BC, and beer was being stored in amphorae (jugs) near Kulmbach… and tablets recording beer production were found near Trier.

-Keep in mind, the early brews were dark, murky and sour (like today’s “hip” sours) and most likely had stuff like husks and crumbs floating in it.
-When the Romans Legions arrived in the area, they described it as smelling like goat. mmmmmmmm.
+Keep in mind that the early brews were dark, murky, and sour (like today’s “hip” sours) and most likely had stuff like husks and crumbs floating in them.
+When the Roman Legions arrived in the area, they described it as smelling like goat. (yum?)

 Clearly, it got better.